-15. Will the test questions be numbered?
+14. Are the test questions numbered?

 Yes.
-The examination questions will be numbered.
+The examination questions are numbered.

-16. Will examinees be allowed to change question responses, skip questions, or review question responses?
+15. Are candidates allowed to change question responses, skip questions, or review question responses?

-No. Each question will require a response in order to continue the examination process.
-Once an examinee answers a question and continues to the next question, the examinee is not permitted to review or change previous examination questions/responses.
+No. Each question requires a response in order to continue the examination process.
+Once a candidate answers a question and continues to the next question, the candidate is not permitted to review or change previous examination questions/responses.

-17. Why are there more pretest questions on the Registration Examination for Dietetic Technicians than the Registration Examination for Dietitians?
+16. Why are there more pretest questions on the registration examination for dietetic technicians than the registration examination for dietitians?

 It is important that new questions be pre-tested for both examinations on a regular basis.
-The Registration Examination for Dietetic Technicians was only administered once per year until 1996, and coupled with a small examinee volume reduced the number of pretest questions administered each year.
+The registration examination for dietetic technicians was only administered once per year until 1996, and coupled with a small examinee volume reduced the number of pretest questions administered each year.
 With computerized testing and year round administration, CDR has been able to pretest more questions and increase the bank of questions.